rcalixte/wayland-book/src/protocol-design/wire-protocol.md

 # Wire protocol basics

-This chapter describes the wire protocol used by Wayland.
-If you're just using libwayland, this chapter is optional - feel free to skip to chapter 2.2.
+**Note**: If you're just going to use libwayland, this chapter is optional - feel free to skip to chapter 2.2.

+---

-The wire protocol is a stream of 32-bit values, using the host's byte order (e.g. little-endian on x86 family CPUs).
+The wire protocol is a stream of 32-bit values, encoded with the host's byte order (e.g. little-endian on x86 family CPUs).
 These values represent the following primitive types:

 **int, uint**: 32-bit signed or unsigned integer.